Modelling and Forecasting Macroeconomic Risk with Time Varying Skewness Stochastic Volatility Models: Growth at Risk

 Since I aim to assess the ability of the model to correctly characterize downside risk predictions, on the third column I report the average Quantile Weighted CRPS introduced by \citet{TWCRS} \footnote{The Quantile Weighted CRPS are computed as:

 where $v(\alpha) = (1 - \alpha)^2$ assigns higher weights to the lower quantiles of the distribution function.} and on the fourth, fifth and sixth column I report the average Quantile Scores for the $5^{th}$, $10^{th}$ and $20^{th}$ percentiles commonly associated with the tick loss function \citep{GIAKOMU}.
 Also in this case I report the ratio with respect to the two step approach based on quantile regression (values lower than 1 are associated to more accurate density forecast with respect to ABG) and the \textit{p-values} from the Diebold-Mariano test in parenthesis.
 As you can notice, in terms of the ability of the model to correctly characterize downside risk predictions, I find that the stochastic volatility models performs comparably if not even better than ABG.
 In particular for the TVSSV-VAR with \textit{Skew-t} shocks I am able to reject the null of equal forecast accuracy with respect to ABG.
 The time series with the CRPS and left Tail Weighted CRPS, can be found in the Appendix \ref{otherf} (Fig. \ref{fig:crps_TS}).
 As well, in the Appendix \ref{otherf} the histogram with the PITs (Fig. \ref{fig:PITs}) reveals that the forecasts from the TVSSV models, are better-calibrated with respect to the forecasts from the two-step quantile regression based method.
+Summing up, TVSSV models are able to reproduce the main finding in ABG, namely that deteriorating financial conditions are associated to shifts of the lower quantiles of the future GDP growth distribution.
+At the same time TVSSV models perform comparably if not even better than quantile regression based methods for forecasting macroeconomic tail risk.